 - Turn off all electricity during hall closures, unless perishable goods are at risk of spoiling.

-- If you have added lighting for your booth, ensure that 25% (min) is energy efficient (i.e. LED lights, EnergyStar certified computers).
+- Ensure that 25% of lighting is energy efficient, if used (i.e. LED lights, EnergyStar certified bulbs).

 - Use a water reclamation system in booths if a water element is used.